 Just like all marginal groups, youth also have different cultural values, perception and demands.
 All this differences should be acknowledged and be taken into account in design of public spaces (Malone 2002).
 In public spaces, this group of people is looking for social integration, safety and freedom of movement (Chawla 2016).

-However, general studies about this group of people does not represent Iranian youth culture completely.
+However, general studies about this group of people does not represent Iranian youth culture completely (Zokaei 2015).
+During the las two decades, there has been a significant change in the cultural values of the youth in Tehran.
 As a developing country, youth population of Iran seeks to improve their culture and lifestyle (Jafari, 2007).
 In some cases, this young generation perceive their identity in a way that is different from their parents and society and some of them want to be exactly the opposite of what their family want them to be (Jafari, 2007).
 One of the major problems of this generation is that they feel isolated because of the theocratic government and the restriction that is imposed to them.
 This is one the reasons that some of them tend to live the country in hope of living a better life (Mahdi 2007).
 Also, in (Sheykhi, 2016), it is mentioned that many young men and women in their 20s are financially supported by their parents.
-Therefore, the problem of public space for this group of people should be addressed with extreme caution.
+With these changes, absence of sites in which youth can discharge their tensions is sensed in Tehran (Zokaei 2015).